-The FASB does not provide for the recognition of contingent revenue until all possible contingencies have been eliminated.
-We consider the operating history of the lessee and the general condition of the industry when evaluating whether all possible contingencies have been eliminated and have historically, and expect in the future, to not include contingent rents as income until received.
-During the years ended December 31, 2018, 2017 and 2016, we received \$470,000, \$457,000 and \$517,000, respectively, of contingent rental income.
+The FASB does not permit recognition of contingent revenue until all possible contingencies have been resolved.
+Historically, we have not included contingent rents as income until received and will we continue our historical policy.
+During the years ended December 31, 2019, 2018 and 2017, we received \$464,000, \$470,000 and \$457,000, respectively, of contingent rental income.
 We follow a policy related to rental income whereby we consider a lease to be non-performing after 60 days of non-payment of past due amounts and do not recognize unpaid rental income from that lease until the amounts have been received.